5 Reasons Why to Fall in Love with Morocco

 The mix of African, Arabic, and European influences makes Morocco a dazzling destination rich in culture, history, and breathtaking scenery.
 Morocco is exotic, chaotic, and ridiculously photogenic.
 Take a wrong turn down a narrow, spicy-smelling street, and you will stumble upon an authentic scene from Moroccan life.

-Moroccan architecture is great.
+Moroccan architecture is excellent.
 The imperial cities Fez, Marrakech, Rabat, and Meknes are crammed with grand city gates, opulent palaces, mosques, shrines, and tombs.
 Be warned that you must leave a lot of space in your suitcase.
 Morocco is a treasure trove for buyers.

 Getting Lost in the Medinas